It’s common to think that when people move to a foreign country, they should also learn the local language.

 In Part II of this series we’ll talk about how to think strategically about languages as well as how to deal with other people’s reactions to your choices.
 In Part III we discuss learning/not learning the local language if you know you’re in the country for a limited period and how to get by anyway without pissing everyone off.

 What sort of encounters with clashing values around language have you experienced where you live?
-Share your experiences in the comments.
+Share your experience in the comments.